Junduo123/Interesting-workout-CC-UW/NoSQL_Database/MongoDB/README.md

 - `4.` Create collections - movies and people in the database (you will use mongoimport to do and use the credentials to perform the imports.
 Command can be found in __'Command Line Tools'__ section on Atlas.

 - `5.` Process the data to create a new collection called __fullmovies__.
-This collection contain all the documents in the movies collection, and a new field called __cast__, with an array of the cast data.</br>
+This collection contain all the documents in the movies collection, and a new field called __cast__, with an array of the cast data.
+An example given below:</br>

 <img src='images/movies.png' width="500" height="200"/>&#8595;</br><img src='images/people.png' width="500" height="200"/>&#8595;</br><img src='images/fullmovies.png' width="600" height="400"/>